microsoft/vscode-remote-release/emote-ssh-stable-commands.md

-The Remote-SSH extenions is a private repos that other extensions rely on for varying functionality.
-Below is a list of commands that we will do our best to keep stable similar to an API.
-These commands, now published externally here, will be maintained and changes will not be made without sufficent warning to allow for other dependent extensions to function correctly.
+The Remote-SSH extension is a private repo that other extensions rely on for varying functionality.
+Below is a list of commands that we will do our best to keep stable like an API.
+These commands, now published externally here, will be maintained and changes will not be made without sufficient warning to allow for other dependent extensions to function correctly.

 ## Remote-SSH Stable Commands: